baites/baites.github.io/_posts/2022-07-25-tuning-systems-are-homogeneous-spaces.md

 With action group $(\mathbb{R}\_{>0}, \cdot, 1)$ I defined positive-real tuning system as the orbit $\mathcal{T} = \lambda_{\mathbb{R}\_{>0}}(1)$ where $\lambda_g: \mathbb{R}\_{>0} \rightarrow \mathbb{R}\_{>0}; x \mapsto gx$ for any $g \in G$.
 It is easy to see that the stabilizer around identity is the same as the identity itself $G_1 = \lbrace 1 \rbrace$.
 This means that $\mathcal{T} \simeq \mathbb{R}\_{>0}/\lbrace 1 \rbrace$ that is a simple representation of $\mathbb{R}\_{>0}$ in cosets $x\lbrace 1 \rbrace$ for $x \in \mathbb{R}\_{>0}$, or $\mathcal{T} \simeq \mathbb{R}\_{>0}$, and therefore its pitch class is $\mathbb{R}\_{>0}$.
 {% include statement/end %}

-The same argument applies to all the other simple tuning systems in the previous blog because their stabilizers contain only the identity element of their respective groups.
+The same argument applies to all the other simple tuning systems in the previous blog because their stabilizers contain only the identity element of their respectively groups.

 ## References